chaosharmonic/escape-rope/README.md

 public settings.

 I _hope_ maybe someone else finds it helpful, but its core purpose is to make my life easier.
 It runs locally first, and isn't heavily focused on features like auth.
-(At least not until maybe my second draft.)
-I have a loose "roadmap" of other parts of this process that I want to automate, but I'm working on this in stages and trying not to put more effort into building it than I am into using it.
+(At least not for the first draft.)
+I have a loose "roadmap" of other things that I want to automate, but I'm working on this in stages and trying not to put more effort into building it than I am into using it.

 That said, part of removing tedium here is to keep the project as self-contained as possible -- using what comes out of the box first, and then leaning on